smaity8136/java-sandbox/spring-cloud/springcloud-stream-multiple-channels/readme.txt

-This module will give an illustration of how you can have multiple binders in the same Spring Cloud Stream interface.
+This module will give an illustration of how you can have multiple channel bindings in the same Spring Cloud Stream interface.
 In this example, we define a Judge.java interface which has 3 bindings:

 1) An @Input to a channel called: "sentenceChannel"